tenzir/events/README.md

 to deliver historical metadata as via [Threat Bus](https://github.com/tenzir/threatbus), such that they appear as an `alert` event that is indistinguishable from a live alert.

+## ZeekWeek - October 2021

+At [ZeekWeek 2021](https://zeek.org/zeekweek2021/), we presented how VAST can become a Zeek logger node and transparently receive logs from a Zeek cluster in an optimal fashion.
+To this end, we wrote a [Broker](https://github.com/zeek/broker) plugin to acquire the binary log data.
+We then reverse-engineered the binary message format of batched logs, which allowed us to convert them directly into VAST's data plane using Apache Arrow.

 ## Suricon - October 2019